Gary J. Van Berkel

-Gary J Van Berkel, born in 1959, is the research scientist who led the Organic and Biological Mass Spectrometry Group at Oak Ridge National Laboratory until his retirement from there in 2018.
-He is currently owner and CSO of Van Berkel Ventures, LLC, an analytical measurement science, innovation, research, consulting and writing firm in Oak Ridge, TN.
+Gary J Van Berkel is a research scientist who led the Organic and Biological Mass Spectrometry Group at Oak Ridge National Laboratory until his retirement from there in 2018.
+He is currently the Chief Scientific Officer of Van Berkel Ventures, a scientific equipment research firm based in Oak Ridge, Tennessee.

 He is best known for his research on electrochemistry of electrosprays.